PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 completions.
 Plugins register with the PowerShell engine which includes an extension model to support the registration.

-For more information about the extension model, see [Initial work of the subsystem plugin model](https://github.com/PowerShell/PowerShell/pull/13186)
+An RFC for this subsystem will be coming in the future.
+For more information about the extension model, see
+[Initial work of the subsystem plugin model](https://github.com/PowerShell/PowerShell/pull/13186)

 ## Extension Model Goals/Non-Goals